helmedeiros/bre-go/CONTRIBUTING.md

 **Optional but recommended:**

 - **Satisfy `engine.ListenerHost`** if your adapter can fire per-rule events.
 The two existing adapters both do; the `observability.CountingListener` and `LoggingListener` plug in automatically.
 A compile-time witness (`var _ engine.ListenerHost = (*Engine)(nil)`) catches signature drift.
+- **Satisfy `engine.RuleLister`** if your adapter can enumerate its rule set.
+Return a fresh `[]string` in insertion order so mutating the slice does not affect engine state.
+A compile-time witness mirrors the `ListenerHost` one.
+See ADR-0016.
 - **Add a runnable example** in `example_test.go` showing the adapter's headline use case.
 Compile-checked godoc beats prose every time.

 See `engine/inmemory/contract_test.go` and `engine/firstmatch/contract_test.go` for the wiring template -- both files are deliberately near-identical.